ObjectProfile/Roassal3/README.md

 ## Get in touch
 Share your happiness by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community
 _____
+# Difference between Roassal2 and Roassal3

+A list of difference is accessible from the Wiki https://github.com/ObjectProfile/Roassal3/wiki
+_____
 ## For developers
 A local clone of Roassal3 can be loaded with the following code (you need to provide the full path of the clone):